papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

    \frac{ \partial I }{ \partial x} u + \frac{\partial I}{\partial y} v \approx -\frac{\partial I}{\partial t}

-Imagine you're back in your underfunded school's math class, and your teacher asks the class to solve the following single linear equation for unknowns :math:`u` and :math:`v`:
+Imagine you're in a math class, and your teacher asks the class to solve the following single linear equation for unknowns :math:`u` and :math:`v`:

 .. math::